gpatta/internal-pki/README.md

 # Internal PKI

-This project aims to lay the foundation for an **internal certificate infrastructure** suitable for a small/medium-sized company.
+This project aims to lay the foundation for an **internal certificate infrastructure** suitable for a small/medium-sized organization.
 Key points of the project:

 - **Internal PKI** using OpenSSL toolkit for generating CAs, issuing and signing certificates; possible upgrade could be [Smallstep](https://smallstep.com/), open-source CA designed to be an online internal intermediate CA;
 - **Password manager** for secure password and key storage;